The Difference Between Hard and Soft Skills

 Soft Skills Companies Hire For

-Most employers don’t consider them adequate requirements for the job, because all too often they see candidates claiming them without any context to back them up.
+Soft skills alone aren’t necessarily adequate qualifications for the job, but more so serve as complementary qualities.
 You can make those otherwise “blah” skills actually work in your favor by pointing to unique examples of value that you bring to the table.
 The trick here is to understand why those skills are of value by providing examples of how you’ve leveraged them in the past.